 According to the draft NCSS, there is a need for Critical Information Infrastructure Protection, Small and Medium Businesses security, and Sectoral Preparedness.
 As the Union Government emphasises doubling down on its crucial 'Make in India' and 'Digital India' efforts, it is expanding its digital footprint thanks to the large-scale digitisation of public services.
-Over the past few years and in the wake of the pandemic, India has pushed for the rapid digitisation of critical industries, social spaces, payments, and transactions.
-As a result, it has increased the risk of threat exposure in cyberspace.
-For example, a November 2022 cyber-attack against the AIIMS compromised the sensitive data of 30-40 million patients, reigniting public debate about building adequate cyber resilience and response infrastructure in the nation.76
+Over the past few years, and in the wake of the pandemic, India has pushed for the rapid digitisation of critical industries, social spaces, payments, and transactions.
+Consequently, the risk of threat exposure in cyberspace has increased.
+For example, a November 2022 cyber-attack against the AIIMS compromised the sensitive data of 30-40 million patients, reigniting public debate about building adequate cyber resilience and response infrastructure in the nation.

-The proposed NCSS asserts that national cybersecurity efforts would be insufficient unless state-level (quasi-federal) efforts are undertaken.
-Additionally, the draft strategy calls for the Union to strengthen its cyber security structure, institutions, and governance, as well as separate budgetary allocations for cybersecurity.
-To strengthen India's strategic and commercial interests, the draft Strategy suggests that end products of cyber security research, innovation, and technology development should be commercialised.
-Moreover, it has reiterated the importance of developing cyber security capability and skill development to serve India's digital well-being.
-To systematise data security, the proposed NCSS recommends strengthening audit and assurance functions, reinforcing Incident/Crisis Management, and improving data governance in India due to the scale, pace, and complexity of cyber security.
+The proposed NCSS asserts that national cybersecurity efforts would be insufficient unless state-level (quasi-federal) efforts were undertaken.
+Additionally, the draft strategy calls for the union to strengthen its cyber security structure, institutions, and governance, as well as separate budgetary allocations for cybersecurity.
+To strengthen India's strategic and commercial interests, the draft strategy suggests that the end products of cyber security research, innovation, and technology development should be commercialised.
+Moreover, it has reiterated the importance of developing cyber security capabilities and skills to serve India's digital well-being.
+To systematise data security, the proposed NCSS recommends strengthening audit and assurance functions, reinforcing Incident/Crisis Management, and improving data governance in India owing to the scale, pace, and complexity of cyber security.

-Further, the NCSS is categorical about the positive use of advanced technologies such as 5G, wireless, cloud, mobility, IoT, AI/ML, robotics, AR/VR, hardware/semiconductor, HPC and Quantum Computing, DLT, UAV, SDI, and material science, stating that these advancements will play a significant role in shaping India's cyber security in the long run.
-Lastly, the proposed strategy calls for the synergising of India's internet infrastructure, technical standards, cyber insurance, cyber diplomacy, digital forensics technologies, methods, and legal procedures to advance India's interests in safe, secure, and open cyberspace.
-It also aims to position and brand India as a leading global cyber security force, both on domestic and global platforms.
+Further, NCSS is categorical about the positive use of advanced technologies such as 5G, wireless, cloud, mobility, IoT, AI/ML, robotics, AR/VR, hardware/semiconductor, HPC and Quantum Computing, DLT, UAV, SDI, and material science, stating that these advancements will play a significant role in shaping India's cyber security in the long run.
+Finally, the proposed strategy calls for the synergy of India's internet infrastructure, technical standards, cyber insurance, cyber diplomacy, digital forensic technologies, methods, and legal procedures to advance India's interests